n-d-k/NdkBootPicker/README.md

   * Config.plist set Misc->Boot->PickerMode = External
   * To build NdkBootPicker.efi, run "./ndk-macbuild.tool" at Terminal (require Xcode and Xcode Command Line Tool installed, and open xcode to accept license agreement before compiling).

-  *Note:  For users who is using BootChimeDxe.efi, this driver seems to prevent any other drivers to load and cause system hang after BootChimeDxe.efi was loaded, thanks to @MacNB for his finding.
+  *Note: For users who is using BootChimeDxe.efi, this driver seems to prevent any other drivers to load and cause system hang after BootChimeDxe.efi was loaded.
+To prevent a system hang, make sure that NdkBootPicker.efi (and all other EFI drivers) are loaded BEFORE BootChimeDxe.efi.
+This can be achieved by making sure that BootChimeDxe.efi is the last driver in the UEFI->Drivers section of the OpenCore config.plist file.